Introduction to Affiliate Tracking: How It Works and Why It Matters

 Different Types of Tracking Methods

 - Cookie-based tracking uses browser cookies to track customer actions.
-It’s common but has privacy issues4.
+It’s common but has privacy issues.

 - Postback URLs send data directly from a website to an affiliate network.

-- Pixel tracking uses invisible pixels on websites to track actions and attribute them to affiliates4.
+- Pixel tracking uses invisible pixels on websites to track actions and attribute them to affiliates.

 - Fingerprint monitoring tracks devices and browsers to identify users across different platforms.